 PhD THESIS, 2007: Language contact and children's bilingual acquisition: learning a mixed language and Warlpiri in northern Australia

-In prep.
-Meakins, Felicity and Carmel O'Shannessy (Eds) (accepted).
-Loss and Renewal: Australian Languages since Colonisation.
+2016.
+Meakins, Felicity and Carmel O'Shannessy (Eds).
+Loss and Renewal: Australian Languages Since Colonisation.
 Berlin: De Gruyter.

-Under review.
+2016.
 O'Shannessy, Carmel.
 Entrenchment of Light Warlpiri morphology.
-In Meakins, Felicity and Carmel O'Shannessy (Eds) Loss and Renewal: Australian Languages Since Contact.
-Berlin: Mouton de Gruyter
+In Meakins, Felicity and Carmel O'Shannessy (Eds) .
+Loss and Renewal: Australian Languages Since Colonisation.".
+Berlin: De Gruyter 217-251

 2015 O'Shannessy, Carmel.
 Typological and social factors influencing a new mixed language, Light Warlpiri.
 In Stell, Gerald and Kofi Yakpo (Eds) Code-switching Between Structural and Sociolinguistic Perspectives.
 Berlin: De Gruyter pp289 - 304